 Acumatica has customers in other industries as well and says customers can build out capabilities specific to their industry or business that they may need with Acumatica xRP, a customization platform that runs on Microsoft developer tools.

 NetSuite vs. Acumatica

-NetSuite and Acumatica have comparable functionality across a number of different modules, however, NetSuite simply offers more.
+NetSuite and Acumatica have comparable functionality across a number of different modules, however, NetSuite simply offers more breadth and depth.
 Most importantly, NetSuite is the preferred vendor for fast-growing businesses.
 NetSuite is built with real-time data entry, while Acumatica uses batch-based entry at the subledger level, which can make reporting difficult.
 Once a company expands internationally, the differences become starker.
 Acumatica cannot support multiple languages, multiple currencies and foreign regulatory and tax laws the way that NetSuite can, limiting visibility and creating significant manual work when transacting in other currencies and conducting financial consolidation.